How to Hire a Magician for Your Fair or Festival

 Social media buzz | Strong | Very high |

-The magic show delivers a consistent visual spectacle for every age group.
+The magic show delivers consistent visual spectacle for every age group.
 The hypnosis show creates spontaneous crowd-driven comedy with exceptional social media engagement.
-Many organizers book both formats — giving their event maximum variety and giving repeat visitors a completely different experience each day.
+Many organizers across the East Coast USA book both formats — giving their event maximum variety and giving repeat visitors a completely different experience on each day.

 Questions to Ask Before You Book

-Before signing any contract, ask your prospective entertainer these questions:
+Before signing any contract, ask your prospective entertainer these questions directly:

 How many years have you performed at fairs and festivals specifically?